 Discussion

-In summary, our analysis show that for the large group in good health (60%), the odds of receiving disability benefit or being out of work with no or temporary benefit is considerably reduced after the reforms and the employment rates correspondingly increased.
+In summary, our analysis shows that for the large group in good health (60%), the odds of receiving disability benefit or being out of work with no or temporary benefit is considerably reduced after the reforms and the employment rates correspondingly increased.
 For the 29% with moderate health problems our hypothesis was that – squeezed between increasing job-demands and stricter eligibility criteria – they would have an increased risk of ending up with temporary or no benefits.
 That hypothesis is supported by the analysis.
-For the 11% with more severe health problems the chance of getting a permanet disability benefit is relatively unchanged, but the risk of ending up without any or some temporary benefit is increased after the reforms.
+For the 11% with more severe health problems the chance of getting a permanent disability benefit is relatively unchanged, but the risk of ending up without any or some temporary benefit is increased after the reforms.

 The fact that more people with small or temporary health problems are working might be an effect of many ongoing secular trends and labour market policies including the disability reforms.
 That development lies behind the overall increasing employment rates shown in Table 1.
 The fact that not only the groups with moderate health problems, but also the group with severe health problems increasingly are on no or temporary benefits is a sign of the pervasiveness of the disability reforms.
 They have pushed people with both moderate and severe health problems into a life exposed to the economic stress living with no or temporary and means-tested benefits.

-The policy implications is that this type disability reforms may have contributed to keep some people with small or temporary health problems at work.
+The policy implication is that this type disability reforms may have contributed to keep some people with small or temporary health problems at work.
 People with health problems, who have difficulties to comply with demands of modern labour markets have been pushed out to temporary or no benefits.
-For them jobs with reduced and more flexible work demands (flexjobs) are more important than ever, if they shall not be pushed out into economic adversities that might make their health problems worse.
+For them jobs with reduced and more flexible work demands (flexjobs) are more important than ever, if they shall not be pushed out into economic adversities that might further aggravate their health problems.

-The study is based on SHARE data with data of well known good quality comparable across waves and countries.
+The study is based on SHARE data of well known quality, comparable across waves and countries.
 One limitation of the study is that we were not able to account for the dependency between observations for individuals participating in more than one wave in the multinomial logistic regression models.
 However, the effect of repeated measurements was tested in a simpler model with a binary outcome and that only had marginal effect on the OR estimates and the overall pattern was similar in the two models (data not shown).
 Another limitation of the study is that we make use of a health score which is not validated to be able to include the dimensions on mental health and pain.
 However, we have carried out a sensitivity analysis based on the GALI, which is a more simple disability measure than the one we applied in our analysis.
 The analysis based on GALI showed a very similar pattern as the health score in our study (data not shown).
 Another limitation was the small sample size in Sweden which implied that we were not able to carry out the analysis separately for the two countries, but had to merge the samples across different measurement years.
 The employment rates found in the SHARE sample are generally higher than what is found the OECD data in table 1.
 That could indicate a selection bias with more non-responders among the not employed32.
-The differences between Denmark and Sweden are similar to OECD data but the time trends indicate that this selection bias might incease over time.
+The differences between Denmark and Sweden are similar to OECD data but the time trends indicate that this selection bias might increase over time.

 What is already known on this subject